martenson/public-galaxy-servers/README.md

 ## Running the Parser

-The Freiburg Galaxy team runs the main copy of this code, and we make our results [publicly available](https://stats.galaxyproject.eu/dashboard/db/public-galaxy-servers).
+The European Galaxy team runs the main copy of this code, and we make our results [publicly available](https://stats.galaxyproject.eu/d/000000020/public-galaxy-servers?orgId=1).
 If you wish to run a copy of this code, please be considerate of the servers you are probing.
 We make our requests at most once per hour.

 The `process.py` script contacts every server listed in the file passed to it and collects the results as a `.json` file an output directory.